-How will travelers be able to apply for ETIAS?
+How will travellers be able to apply for ETIAS?

-Travelers from eligible countries will be able to apply for ETIAS by filling out an online form by entering information such as their name, address, date of birth, passport details, and travel plans.
-The whole process will be completed online meaning there will be no need to go to an embassy or consulate.
+Travellers from eligible countries will be able to apply for ETIAS by filling out an online form by entering information such as their name, address, date of birth, passport details, and travel plans.
+The whole process will be completed online, meaning there will be no need to go to an embassy or consulate.

-Schengen visas, like ETIAS, are for short stays and allow travelers to spend up to 90 days in the zone.
-There are single-entry visas, double-entry visas, and multiple-entry visas which have varying lengths of validity (depending on the needs of the traveler):
+Schengen visas, like ETIAS, are for short stays and allow travellers to spend up to 90 days in the region.
+There are single-entry visas, double-entry visas, and multiple-entry visas which have varying lengths of validity (depending on the needs of the applicant).

 Which nationalities need a Schengen visa?

-At the moment, any nationality who is not entitled to visa-free entry into the Schengen Area needs a Schengen visa to visit any of the 26 countries in the zone.
+At the moment, travellers of any nationality who is not entitled to visa-free entry into the Schengen Area needs a Schengen visa to visit any of the 26 countries in the zone.

 How to apply for a Schengen visa

 Applying for a Schengen visa requires going to an embassy or consulate of one the ETIAS member states.
 As a general rule, although a Schengen visa entitles visitors to enter all 26 of the Schengen countries, applicants should go to the embassy or consulate of the first Schengen country they plan to visit.

 Travellers should book an appointment at an embassy or consulate at least 15 days before their trip to allow time for their application to be processed.
 Every Schengen member state has its own rules regarding required documentation and visa requirements.

 However, whichever embassy or consulate you apply at, you will need to complete an application form, provide a photograph, and pay the Schengen visa fee.